 ACL (cruciate) tears: surgery or not?

 Sports fans recognise this gut-wrenching scenario.
 A football match is being televised when, suddenly, the action stops.
 A young athlete is on the ground clutching their knee.
-The replay shows that they were brought down by a knee twisting action perhaps from a tackle or landing awkwardly from a mark.
+The replay shows that they were brought down by a knee twisting action perhaps from a tackle or landing awkwardly from a mark (jump).
 Commentators begin to speculate on whether they have ‘done their cruciate.’
 Or perhaps: done it again.
 Even before the unfortunate young athlete is carted off, the commentators are pondering how long it will take them to get back to play after reconstruction surgery.
 If they are to be believed, surgery is inevitable.

 The Anterior Cruciate Ligament (ACL) runs from the front of the top of the tibia (shin bone) to the back of the femur (thigh bone) within the knee joint.
 It crosses the posterior ligament, hence the name cruciate (meaning a cross).
-The cruciate ligaments are part of the knee stability and proprioceptive (balance) complex that also includes ligaments, tendons, and muscles.
+The cruciate ligaments are ONE part of the knee stability and proprioceptive (balance) complex that also includes ligaments, tendons, and muscles.
 The ACL’s main job is to help stop the tibia sliding forward.
 If ruptured, a clinician can pull the lower leg further forward on the thigh than is normal, using what is called an ‘anterior draw test.’
 However, this test does not always explain function [1] because the knee does not depend on the ACL alone for stability.
 I have seen young athletes with a positive draw test, (meaning thay have a ruptured ACL) but no problems playing sport or skiing (yes: really).

 However, there is NO evidence that surgery is more helpful than exercise rehabilitation [3].
 1 in 5 suffer reinjury to either the repaired or other knee after surgery [4].
 Around 10-15% of surgeries ‘fail’ in the short-term while long-term, failure may be as high as 27% [5, 6].
 Problems after surgery can also include tightness, loss of proprioception (balance) [7] recurring inflammation and arthritis [8, 9].

-However so called ‘conservative’ treatment that includes exercise (rather than surgery) or rest to promote healing is, unsurprisingly, controversial with surgeons.
+So called ‘conservative’ treatment that includes exercise (rather than surgery) or rest to promote healing is, unsurprisingly, controversial with surgeons.
 One surgeon, quoted in the NBC health news**, said it was ‘malpractice’.
 Strong words but there is no convincing evidence that surgery prevents long term pain/arthritis as is claimed [9, 12, 13].

 For years now, the Swedish KANON trials have been investigating whether exercises that retrain agility, balance, proprioception and strength can be more effective, with less side effects, than surgery, and/or can help surgical outcomes [10, 11].
 One recent KANON study, led by Dr Stephanie Filbay from the Centre for Health, Exercise and Sports Medicine (CHESM) at the University of Melbourne, found that 90% of ACL tears in 80 participants (mostly athletes) showed signs of healing after non- surgical treatment [12].
 The team used a brace to keep injured knees bent to 90 degrees to help the torn ends of the ACL fuse and heal.
 Patients then had physiotherapy for two months while the braces were slowly adjusted to allow more movement.
 Braces were removed after three-months.
 MRIs taken then and again at six months, showed that most ACLs repaired themselves.
 Many participants reported good knee stability and function, and were able to return to their sport a year later [14].